 Overview of Alport Syndrome

-Alport Syndrome is named after a British doctor, Cecil A. Alport, who in 1927 described 3 generations of a family with combinations of progressive hereditary nephritis and deafness.
+Alport Syndrome is named after British doctor A. Cecil Alport, who in 1927 described three generations of a family with combinations of progressive hereditary nephritis and deafness.
 Dr. Alport also observed that blood in the urine (hematuria) was the most common symptom and that males were affected more severely than females.
 Subsequently, many more families were described and the disease was named Alport Syndrome in 1961.

 Alport Syndrome is an inherited disease of the kidney that can also affect the inner ear (cochlea) and eye.
 It is caused by genetic mutations that affect the type IV collagen family of proteins.
 Type IV collagen is a major part of important tissue structures called basement membranes that are present in all tissues including the kidney, inner ear, and eye.

 There are three genetic types of Alport Syndrome.
 X-linked Alport Syndrome (XLAS) is the most common; in these families affected males typically have more severe disease than affected females.
 In autosomal recessive Alport Syndrome (ARAS) the severity of disease in affected males and females is similar.
 There is also an autosomal dominant form (ADAS) which affects males and females with equal severity.
 Please see the Genetics of Alport Syndrome for more information.